How Well Generative Adversarial Networks Learn Distributions: Introduction

 At the population level, one general formulation of the adversarial framework \citep{arjovsky2017wasserstein,li2015generative, dziugaite2015training, liu2017approximation, mroueh2017sobolev} considers the following minimax problem,

-In plain language, given a target distribution $\nu$, one seeks for a probability distribution $\mu$ from a \textit{generator class} $\D_G$, such that it minimizes the loss incurred by the best test function inside the \textit{discriminator class} $\F_D$.
-In practice, both \textit{the generator and the discriminator classes} are represented by deep neural networks.
-To be concrete, $\D_G$ quantifies the transformed implicit distributions realized by a neural network with random input units (for example, uniform distribution), and $\F_D$ represents functions realizable by a certain neural network architecture.
+In plain language, given a target probability distribution $\nu$, one seeks a simulated probability distribution $\mu$ from a \textit{generator class} $\D_G$, so to minimize the loss incurred by a host of test functions inside a \textit{discriminator class} $\F_D$.
+In practice, both \textit{the generator and the discriminator classes} are parametrized by deep neural networks.
+To be concrete, $\D_G$ quantifies the implicit distributions realized by neural network transformations that push forward simple input random variables, for instance, with multi-dimensional uniform or Gaussian distribution. $\F_D$ represents certain neural network functions.
 In practice, one only has access to finite samples of the target distribution $\nu$.
-Let us denote $\widehat{\nu}^n$ to be the empirical measure based on $n$ i.i.d. samples from $\nu$.
-Given finite data samples, the adversarial framework solves the following problem
+Let us denote $\widehat{\nu}^n$ as the empirical distribution based on $n$ i.i.d. samples from $\nu$, then the adversarial framework solves the following empirical problem

-The adversarial loss is also referred to as the integral probability metric (IPM).
+Here the first expectation over $Y\sim \mu$ can be calculated efficiently using simulations with arbitrary accuracy, since samples from $\mu$ can be simulated directly by pushing-forward random inputs.
+A natural question is to understand, how well the simulated distribution $\widehat \mu$ estimates the target $\nu$, under a host of evaluation metrics.

+In machine learning language, the adversarial framework is induced by a certain Integral Probability Metric (IPM) quantifying the closeness between probability distributions.
 Define the IPM for a symmetric function class $\F$ as

-By choosing different $\F$'s, the adversarial framework can express commonly used metrics.
+By choosing different $\F$'s, the adversarial framework can express a host of commonly-used metrics.
 To name a few, (1) Wasserstein GAN \citep{arjovsky2017wasserstein}: $\mathcal{F}$ consists of Lipschitz-$1$ functions, and the IPM is the Wasserstein-1 metric $d_W(\cdot, \cdot)$.
-(2) Maximum Mean Discrepancy (MMD) GAN \citep{dziugaite2015training,li2015generative, arbel2018gradient}: let $\mathcal{H}$ be a reproducing kernel Hilbert space (RKHS), and $\mathcal{F}$ consists of functions with bounded RKHS norm $\F = \{ f \in \cH ~|~ \| f \|_{\cH} \leq 1 \}$.
-(3) Sobolev GAN \citep{mroueh2017sobolev}: $\mathcal{F}$ is the Sobolev space with certain smoothness.
+(2) Maximum Mean Discrepancy (MMD) GAN \citep{dziugaite2015training,li2015generative, arbel2018gradient}: let $\mathcal{H}$ be a Reproducing Kernel Hilbert Space (RKHS), and $\mathcal{F}$ consists of functions with bounded RKHS norm $\F = \{ f \in \cH ~|~ \| f \|_{\cH} \leq 1 \}$.
+(3) Sobolev GAN \citep{mroueh2017sobolev}: $\mathcal{F}$ is the Sobolev class with certain smoothness.
 (4) Total Variation metric $d_{TV}(\cdot, \cdot)$: $\mathcal{F}$ represents all functions bounded by $1$.
-Due to space constraints, we refer the readers to \cite{liu2017approximation} for other formulations of GANs.
+We refer the readers to \cite{liu2017approximation} for other related formulations of GAN.
+Conceptually, the discriminator function class induces a collection of ``moment conditions'' assessing the closeness between distributions, as in the Generalized Method of Moments (GMM) \citep{hansen1982LargeSample}.